Linuxfabrik/lfops/roles/openvpn_server/README.md

 This role installs and configures [OpenVPN](https://openvpn.net/) as a server.
 Currently, the only supported configuration is a multi-client server.
 A corresponding client config will be generated to `/tmp/` on the ansible control node.

-Attention: We did not implement log-append /var/log/openvpn.log` or similar.
-This role configures OpenVPN to use Journald, because there we get log entries including timestamps etc.
+This role does not configure OpenVPN logging via `log-append /var/log/openvpn.log`.
+Instead it configures OpenVPN to use Journald, because there we get log entries including timestamps etc. To inspect the logs, use `journalctl --unit=openvpn-server@server -f` for example.

 Tested on